RyuZhihao123/Modular-Tree-Modeler-25/README.md

 BTW, I am continuing adding new features to this software.
 If you have any suggestions or requirements, please feel free to raise an issue! ^_^.

+### 1.2.
+Quick Start

+📺 Before starting, we also strongly recommend that all users carefully watch this [[5-min Instruction Video]](https://drive.google.com/file/d/1uOwghzsHS2jrZXc8RHVIOitZZubseMT-/view?usp=sharing) to understand the step-by-step process of designing a simple tree species.

+This software ([download link](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25/tree/main/GraphTreeModeler)) is only runable on Windows PCs (we successfully tested on Win 10 and Win 11).

 https://github.com/user-attachments/assets/f0d309b6-fb10-4030-9ec2-0a2231a6d7a9